AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/page-editor/templates.md

 ## Before You Start {#before-you-start}

+Before you start, it is important to consider that creating a template requires collaboration.
+For this reason the [Role](#roles) is indicated for each task.
+This does not impact how you actually use a template to create a page, but it does impact how a page relates to its template.

 >[!NOTE]
 >
 >An administrator must configure a template folder in the **Configurations Browser** and apply proper permissions before a template author can create a template in that folder.

-Before you start, it is important to consider that creating a template requires collaboration.
-For this reason the [Role](#roles) is indicated for each task.
-This does not impact how you actually use a template to create a page, but it does impact how a page relates to its template.

 ### Roles {#roles}

-Creating a new template using the **Templates Console** and the **Template Editor** requires collaboration between the following roles:
+Creating a new template requires collaboration between the following roles:

 * **Admin**:
   * Creates a new folder for templates requires `admin` rights.